 A last will and testament is a vital first step in getting prepared for an estate plan.
 The will helps determine who will be in charge of your estate and what powers they will have.
-If you’re overwhelmed at the prospect of writing a will, Law Offices of Heather L. Holmes is an experience Rancho Cucamonga estate planning attorney that can help get you started.
+If you’re overwhelmed at the prospect of writing a will, Heather Lynn Law, APC is an experience Rancho Cucamonga estate planning attorney that can help get you started.

 A last will and testament enables you to decide who will inherit your property and how they will receive it.
 Those who inherit your property are deemed your beneficiaries.
 A will also allows you to set up guardians for your minor children.

 It is important to keep in mind that while a will is a crucial first step, and is absolutely better than having nothing, it will NOT help you avoid probate if your estate has a value over $150,000.
 Therefore, a complete estate plan should include both a will and a living trust to truly protect you.

 JUST A FEW THINGS:

 - SET UP WHO WILL DISTRIBUTE YOUR ASSETS

 - DETERMINE YOUR BENEFICIARIES AND WHAT THEY WILL RECEIVE